rebuilt/instant-nostalgia/README.md

 - I decided not to go with bootstrap because of performace concerns.
 Removing bootstrap improved response time for my pages from 60ms to 37ms.
 - I decided to swap out kaminari with pagy because of memory use.
 - I was not able to implement the drag and drop file upload.
 I spent many hours trying to get drop.js to work but I was unable to make it work.
 I have left that file in the project but I'm not using it.
+- I used rich text for comments but was not able to display rich text when updating the page on an ajax request.
+You can see formatting on page load or page refresh but not on ajax update.

 ### Major setbacks in development